Marco Cassetti: International career

-Cassetti has been capped for the Italian national team five times at senior level.
+Cassetti has been capped for the Italy national team five times at senior level.
 He was the first Lecce player ever to play for the national team when he earned his first cap in 2005.
 He played his last game for Italy in a 2008 2–1 over Cyprus in 2010 FIFA World Cup qualification, under Marcello Lippi.

+Post-playing and coaching career

+In September 2020, Cassetti successfully obtained his UEFA Pro coaching license.

+Later in 2022, Cassetti agreed to rejoin Roma as a youth coach.

+In December 2023, Cassetti served as an interim head coach for Como as Cesc Fàbregas's coaching authorization had expired and the appointment of new head coach Osian Roberts was not formally confirmed in time by the Football League; on his only game in charge, he guided Como to a 2–1 away win against Cosenza on 26 December 2023.